Clover vs Stripe 2026: Fees, Features & Best Use Cases

 What Is Clover?

 Clover is an all-in-one point of sale system owned by Fiserv, combining proprietary hardware with integrated software.
 Restaurants, retail stores, and service businesses make up Clover's primary audience because the system handles in-person transactions with built-in inventory management.
+The deciding factor: Clover fits businesses averaging $15 or more per ticket with over 70% face-to-face sales, where the integrated hardware pays for itself through faster checkout and centralized inventory tracking.

 What Is Stripe?